North Vancouver School District

 Support your children's curiosity by engaging them in

 .
 Model and encourage curiosity and asking of questions.
 Follow up on curiosities by conducting research, doing experiments, investigating and discovering.
-Please make use of the Home Inquiry Sheet provided by classroom teachers to record learning your child does in connection to each of the six units of inquiry.
-If you need assistance with how to fill out one of these sheets, please click
+Please make use of the learning activities provided by classroom teachers to support learning your child does in connection to each of the six units of inquiry.

 Assist in building proficiency in